 Amba/The Question of Red, Pamuntjak’s bestselling first novel, won Germany’s LiBeraturpreis this year, was short-listed for the 2012 Khatulistiwa Literary Award,appeared on the Frankfurter Allgemeine Zeitung’s Top 8 list of the best books of the Frankfurt Book Fair 2015, and was named best work of fiction from Asia, America, Latin America, and the Caribbean translated into German on the Weltempfaenger (Receivers of the World) list of the best works of fiction translated into German.
 The novel is a modern take on the Hindu epic Mahabharata set against the backdrop of the Indonesian mass killings of 1965 and the Buru penal colony, and has been translated into English, German (Alle Farben Rot, 2015) and Dutch (Amba of De Kleur Van Rood, 2015).
 It also appeared in De Bild's Top 10 Books of the Frankfurt Book Fair 2015, and the ORF Kultur Top 10 List for November 2015.

-In 2012, Pamuntjak, who is co-founder of Aksara Bookstore, was selected as the Indonesian representative for Poetry Parnassus at the 2012 London Olympics.
+In 2012, Pamuntjak, who is co-founder of Aksara Bookstore, was selected by an international panel headed by Sir Simon Armitage as the Indonesian representative for Poetry Parnassus at the 2012 London Olympics.
 Her prose and poetry have been published in many international literary journals.
-She currently divides her time between Berlin and Jakarta.
+Her newest novel, "Herbstkind," will be published in Germany by Ullstein Verlag in August 2018.
+It is the sequel of "Alle Farben Rot" and tells the story of Srikandi, the visual artist daughter of the first novel's protagonist, and her best-friend-turned-enemy Dara, a political activist, set against the struggle between the international contemporary art scene and forces of censorship and intolerance.
+Pamuntjak currently divides her time between Jakarta and Berlin.

 Pamuntjak has been invited to numerous literary readings and discussions, among others in New York, Berlin, London, Paris, Frankfurt, Leipzig, Florence, Los Angeles, Melbourne, Sydney and Amsterdam, and international literary festivals such as Macedonia (Struga Poetry Evenings Festival), Torshavn, Faroe Islands (Tower at the End of the World Festival), Australia (eg. Byron Bay Literary Festival; National Poetry Festival in Victoria), Canada (Wordfest Literary Festival in Calgary and Banff), The Netherlands (The Hague: Winternachten International Literary Festival, Amsterdam: “Read My World” International Literary Festival), Germany (Berlin, Bonn, Hamburg Harbour Front, Goettingen), Hong Kong (Man Booker International Literary Festival), Singapore, India (Times Literary Festival, Bangalore; Academy, Delhi); Bangladesh (Hay Literary Festival Dhaka); Indonesia (Ubud International Writers and Readers Festival); and Malaysia (Kuala Lumpur; Georgetown Literary Festival Penang)